mariusz-tang/Advent-of-Code-2023/README.md

 I highly encourage you to try out the problems for yourself before viewing my or anyone else's solutions.

 To get started, run `create_template_files.py` in your chosen directory.
-This will create 25 folders, one for each day, each with a template Python and input files, as well as a gitignore file to prevent you from inadvertantly including your puzzle inputs in an online repository.
+This will create 25 folders, one for each day, each with template Python and input files, as well as a gitignore file to prevent you from inadvertantly including your puzzle inputs in an online repository.